loighic/proofs/CR_13b--meeting.md

 ---

 When you're done, take a photo or a screenshot of your proof and submit it on Canvas ("(Carnap) proofs, assignment 14a, (meeting)").
-In the space for comments, list the other members of your group and the premise from the set above that they used.
+In the space for comments, list the other members of your group and the premise from the set above that each person used.

 ---